tangshuang/.hello-type/README.md

 ## Dict

-A dict is a type of object. `Dict` is a function which return an instance of `Type`:
+A Dict is a type of object which has only one level properties.

+- @type function
+- @param object
+- @return an instance of `Type`

 ```js
 const DictType = Dict({